Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 This step assumes you have an existing Drupal /Islandora site checked into a git repository.

-If not then you'll need to check your Drupal site into a git repo following the same commands from [Local ISLE Installation - New site](install-local-new.md) documentation.
+If not then you'll need to check your Drupal site into a git repo following the same commands from [Local ISLE Installation: New Site](../install/install-local-new.md) documentation.

 * Using the still open `terminal` (Windows: `PowerShell`)
   * `mkdir -p data/apache/html`
-  * `git clone git@yourgitproviderhere.com/yourinstitutionhere/yourprojectnamehere-islandora.git data/apache/html`
+  * `git clone https://yourgitproviderhere.com/yourinstitutionhere/yourprojectnamehere-islandora.git data/apache/html`
     * (Optional) You can chose another directory of your choice as the bind-mounts match in the Apache services volume section within the `docker-compose.local.yml` matches that other location

 * Move the previously copied Production Drupal `files` directory to inside the `data/apache/html/sites/default/` directory.